iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 ### Accounts
 The `wallet` library uses a model of individual accounts to separate individual users/clients from each other.
 It is possible to generate multiple addresses for each account deterministically.

-Each account is related to a specific IOTA network (mainnet / devnet), which is referenced by a node properties such as node url.
+Each account is related to a specific IOTA network (mainnet / devnet), which is referenced by node properties such as node url.
 In this example, the `Chrysalis` testnet balancer.

 For more information about `client_options`, please refer to [Wallet Python API Reference](api_reference.md#clientoptions).